shaundonmoyer/Final_Project/FracFocus.md

 library(data.table)
 ```

-Call the connection to the database "con" followed by the same SQL syntax used to query data in the SSMS.
+Next, call the connection to the database (previously "con") followed by the same SQL syntax used to query the data in SSMS.

 ```
 AceticAcid <- data.table(dbGetQuery(con, "SELECT * FROM RegistryUploadIngredients Where IngredientName = 'Acetic Acid';"))